 A program that generally prepares individuals to function as workers and managers within communications industries.
 Includes instruction in business economics; basic management; principles of interpersonal and mediated communications; radio, television, and digital media production; and related aspects of technology and communications systems.

-Nebraska awards the most Doctors degree research scholarships in Communications Technology/Technician of all US states with 1 degrees being awarded last year.
-Students interested in Communications Technology/Technician can expect about 100% percent of their fellow classmates to be men and 0% percent to be women.
+Texas awards the most Masters degrees in Communications Technology/Technician of all US states with 9 degrees being awarded last year.
+Students interested in Communications Technology/Technician can expect about 33% percent of their fellow classmates to be men and 67% percent to be women.
 Most students graduating in this field earn a Bachelors degree.
 The average starting salary for an undergraduate degree in Communications Technology/Technician is $40,500.

-If you’re interested in studying Communications Technology/Technician, then you should consider applying to the University of Nebraska-Lincoln!
-This school awards about 1 degrees at the Doctors degree research scholarship level in Communications Technology/Technician annually.
+If you want to major in Communications Technology/Technician, then you should consider attending Point Park University!
+This institution grants about 8 degrees at the Masters degree level in Communications Technology/Technician every year.

 Some top jobs related to Communications Technology/Technician, include Film and Video Editors and Broadcast Technicians, both of which are in high demand.
 Though there are positions that pay more, like Film and Video Editors. the most in-demand position for Communications Technology/Technician majors is Media and Communication Workers, All Other.